-Maintaining good dental health is a challenge for all of us but it can be especially challenging for women.
-Women’s bodies have major changes that occur throughout life including monthly cycles and pregnancy.
+Maintaining good dental health can be quite challenging for all of us but it can be especially challenging for women.
+Women’s bodies have major changes that occur throughout life including monthly hormone cycles and pregnancy.
 These changes are due to changes in hormones.
 As you may know, hormones can be responsible for dramatic shifts in our bodies chemistry.

 Recent studies have shown an increased risk for periodontal disease in women due to hormonal changes.
 Fluctuations in female hormones seem to be the main risk factor.
 For women, this means it effects them over the course of their entire lives.
 Female sex hormone changes occur at puberty, menstruation, during pregnancy, and throughout menopause.
 The study found that as female sex hormones fluctuate throughout a woman’s life they can change conditions in the mouth that allow bacteria to grow and enter the bloodstream.
 This development can and usually does intensify certain health issues like bone loss in the body and especially the mouth.